Forget Summer Fridays. These companies offer cool summer perks

 And in a tight job market where employers are struggling to find workers, companies are getting more creative with the seasonal perks they offer in order to stand out from their competitors.

-Almost 75% of companies have reported increasing their benefits to retain workers, while 58% have done it attract new talent, according to the 2018 employee benefits survey from the Society for Human Resource Management.
+Around 72% of companies that increased benefits cited worker retention as the reason, while 58% wanted to attract new talent, according to the 2018 employee benefits survey from the Society for Human Resource Management.

 "Every single person we make an offer to has another offer," said Michelle Wagner, senior vice president of people operations at Evernote.

-Note: Correction: An earlier version of this story said that nearly 75% of companies increased benefits to retain workers, according to the Society for Human Resource Management.
-About a third of all companies have increased their benefits, with 72% of those citing worker retention as the reason.